Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

     }
     ```

-    I don't know about you, but that makes me a happy **Javascripter**.
+    I don't know about you, but that makes me a happy **JavaScripter**.